PARIOT: Anti-Repackaging for IoT Firmware Integrity: Abstract

 \section{Abstract}

 IoT repackaging refers to an attack devoted to tampering with a legitimate firmware package by modifying its content (e.g., injecting some malicious code) and re-distributing it in the wild.
-In such a scenario, the firmware delivery and update processes play a central role in ensuring firmware integrity.
-Unfortunately, most of the existing solutions lack proper integrity verification, leaving firmware exposed to repackaging attacks, such as the one reported in \cite{shim2017case}.
-If this is not the case, they still require an external trust anchor (e.g., a signing certificate), which could limit their adoption in resource-constrained environments.
+In such a scenario, the firmware delivery and update processes are central to ensuring firmware integrity.

+Unfortunately, several existing solutions lack proper integrity verification, exposing firmware to repackaging attacks.
+If this is not the case, they still require an external trust anchor (e.g., signing keys or secure storage technologies), which could limit their adoption in resource-constrained environments.
+In addition, state-of-the-art frameworks do not cope with the entire firmware production and delivery process, thereby failing to protect the content generated by the firmware producers through the whole supply chain.

-To mitigate such a problem, in this paper, we introduce \methodname{}, a novel self-protecting scheme for IoT that allows the injection of integrity checks, called anti-tampering (AT) controls, directly into the firmware.
-The AT controls enable the runtime detection of repackaging attempts without the need for external trust anchors or computationally expensive systems.
-Also, we have implemented this scheme into \toolname{}, a prototype to automatically protect C/C++ IoT firmware.
-The evaluation phase of 33 real-world firmware samples demonstrated the feasibility of the proposed methodology and its robustness against practical repackaging attacks without altering the firmware behavior or severe performance issues.
+To mitigate such a problem, in this paper, we introduce \methodname{}, a novel self-protecting scheme for IoT that injects integrity checks, called anti-tampering (AT) controls, directly into the firmware.
+The AT controls enable the runtime detection of repackaging attempts without needing signing keys, internet connection, secure storage technologies, or external trusted parties. \methodname{} can be adopted on top of existing state-of-the-art solutions ensuring the widest compatibility with current IoT ecosystems and update frameworks.
+Also, we have implemented this scheme into \toolname{}, a prototype to protect C/C++ IoT firmware automatically.
+The evaluation phase of 50 real-world firmware samples demonstrated the proposed methodology's feasibility and robustness against practical repackaging attacks without altering the firmware behavior or severe overheads.